The namespace reserved for all the Reeborg World methods.

 Parameters:

-Name Type Description robot_body
+Name Type Description robot_bodyobject robot body object

 - Source: